 Request: To repair attachment holder which was broken.
 Client also required us to re-face tray- seriously scarred in accidental impact.

 Solution: Steel straps replaced plastic holder new burgundy laminated re-topped tray.

 Request: Special needs little boy needed a tilting feeding/ activity chair with head and trunk support and growing room all around.

-Solution: A recycled 'zippie' child's chair frame was aquired and matched up with baltic birch sides/seat/ back to provide the basis for the chair.
+Solution: A recycled 'zippie' child's chair frame was acquired and matched up with Baltic birch sides/seat/ back to provide the basis for the chair.
 Adjustable foot support was added, along with a complete head support from another recycled chair.
 Foam mats were cut and trimmed to provide cushioning.
 These were provided in layers to allow for simple expansion of the chair width as he grows.
 The back is fully adjustable in steps.

 Request: A porch lift (New in 2005) stopped functioning.
 Inside wiring assembled an old rat's nest.
 Parts were estimated at $1,700; labour extra and NO GUARANTEE!